 - Influencers and topics – Use influencer engagement and conference content to learn more about the current state of the industry.
 What are the themes discussed the most during a conference on social media?
 Are there influencers being talked about more (i.e. the influencers we need to reach)?
 Are there publications and story themes being shared the most?
 While you’re at it, analyze and visualize conference agendas using IBM Watson and Tableau to map the topics that the conference thinks attendees care about.

-- Review content – Learn more about engagement by analyzing client content.
-Which pieces of the client’s content has been shared the most socially to determine the topics that are resonating (SHIFT has a proprietary social scanner that helps us do this quickly)?
+- Review content – Learn more about engagement by analyzing content.
+Which pieces of the company’s content has been shared the most socially to determine the topics that are resonating (SHIFT has a proprietary social scanner that helps us do this quickly)?
 Which content and topics are getting the most clicks when marketed through owned and paid channels?

-- Be ready to convince – Pushing clients beyond a comfort zone requires smart strategy, solid arguments and data-driven recommendations.
+- Be ready to convince – Pushing stakeholders beyond a comfort zone requires smart strategy, solid arguments and data-driven recommendations.
 For clients that are used to the status quo during the planning process, it’s critical that the team is ready to show the data and evidence that backs the new recommendations.

 When PR programs enter into the execution phase, there is often less time, ability and tolerance to reset and try new ideas.
 While any good PR program should be nimble and change with real-time information like breaking news or company fluctuations, the best time to really push the envelope and think differently is during the planning process.
 We’ve found that clients are often more open to hearing new ideas – especially backed with data analysis – during this phase and we should embrace experimentation during times of planning.
 This is when award-winning programs are born.